 Assistant Professor, Counseling Psychology

-Douglas holds a Master's of Theological Studies from Boston University School of Theology and he worked as a chaplain in clinical settings for two years, earning 8 Clinical Pastoral Education credits through the ACPE program at Integris Baptist Medical Center in Oklahoma City, OK.
-Given his diverse educational history, Douglas is highly collaborative and implements both qualitative and quantitative research methods in an effort to further social justice and inclusion locally and globally.
+Douglas holds a Doctorate of Philosophy in Counseling Psychology from Oklahoma State University, a Master’s of Education in Applied Behavioral Studies with Professional Counseling from Oklahoma City University, and a Master's of Theological Studies from Boston University School of Theology.
+Among other jobs, Douglas worked as a chaplain in clinical settings for two years, earning 8 Clinical Pastoral Education credits through the ACPE program at Integris Baptist Medical Center in Oklahoma City, OK.